andersonfrailey/UBI_LaTex/paper.md

 % Section 1
 \section{Introduction}

-Widening inequality and increasing job disruption due to technology have increased discussion of an universal basic income (UBI) in both academic circles and more mainstream media.
-The concept of an UBI is simple -- every person, above a certain age, receives a lump sum of cash from the government regardless of income, employment status, or any other requirement typically used to establish elegibility in welfare programs.
-Using the American Enterprise Institute's Open Source Policy Center's (OSPC) modeling suite, this report simulates the repeal of major welfare and transfer programs, the elimination of tax provisions and deductions that narrow the tax base, and three potential UBI policies that would neutralize the revenue impact of the aforementioned reforms on a static and dynamic basis.
+Widening inequality and increasing job disruption due to technology have increased discussion of an universal basic income (UBI) in academic circles.
+The concept of an UBI is simple -- every person, above a certain age, receives a lump sum of cash from the government regardless of income, employment status, or any other requirement typically used in welfare programs.
+This income is then taxed, along with any additional earnings, as normal income.
+To fund the UBI, we propose removing all welfare and transfer programs and eliminating all tax credits, loopholes, and deductions (excluding the charitable deduction).
+Using the American Enterprise Institute's Open Source Policy Center's (OSPC) modeling suite, this report simulates the repeal of major welfare and transfer programs, the elimination of tax provisions and deductions to broaden the tax base, and three potential UBI policies that would neutralize the revenue impact of the aforementioned reforms on a static and dynamic basis.
 The paper also evaluates the welfare consequences of these reforms, accounting for the inefficiency costs of welfare programs.
 Analysis is performed by separating tax units by percentiles of average gross income (AGI).
 All calculations are performed using 2014 data.

 % Section 2
 \section{Welfare/Transfer Program Repeal}
-We begin by repealing all major welfare and transfer programs including Medicare, Medicaid, SSI, SNAP, Social Security, and Veterans Benefits.\footnote{Program payments imputed using OSPC C-TAM model.
-A full description of the model can be found in the appendix.} We also repealed unemployment, housing, and student assistance; other public assistance; and most individual payment programs.\footnote{A full list of the programs repealed and their costs can be found in the appendix.} We account for decreased tax revenue from the repeal of Social Security benefits, which are taxed under the current system.
-After accounting for the loss in tax revenue from Social Security benefits (thus reducing taxable income for those receiving benefits), repealing these programs yields \axag{}trillion dollars in funds that can be put toward the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}} The effects of repealing the welfare and transfer programs are shown in the following table.
+We begin by repealing all welfare and transfer programs including Medicare, Medicaid, SSI, SNAP, Social Security, and Veterans Benefits.\footnote{Program payments imputed using OSPC C-TAM model.
+A full description of the model can be found in the appendix.} We also repealed unemployment insurance, housing assistance, and student aid; related public assistance; and most other individual payment programs.\footnote{A full list of the programs repealed and their costs can be found in the appendix.} We account for decreased tax revenue from the repeal of Social Security benefits, which are taxed under the current system.
+Repealing these programs yields \axag{}trillion dollars in funds that can be used to fund the UBI.\footnote{Author's calculations using C-TAM, Tax-Calculator, and \href{https://obamawhitehouse.archives.gov/omb/budget/Historicals}{Office of Management and Budget data (\textit{Table 3.2—Outlays by Function and Subfunction: 1962–2021} and \textit{Table 11.3—Outlays for Payments for Individuals by Category and Major Program: 1940–2021).}}} The effects of repealing the welfare and transfer programs are shown in the following table.

 \begin{table}[H]
 \caption{Welfare and Transfer Program Repeal Effect on Benefits}